How to Plan a Road Trip – The Definitive Guide 2023

 3. Breakdown and Vehicle Insurance

-You may give thought to including breakdown insurance with vehicle insurance for your vehicle.
-There are different add-on options that can be included in an insurance policy that takes effect in a breakdown situation.
+You may consider including breakdown insurance with vehicle insurance for your vehicle.
+Different add-on options can be included in an insurance policy that takes effect in a breakdown situation.

 Some of these insurance ‘extras’ could be access to a hire car, breakdown towing and overnight accommodation.